zth/rescript-relay/reason-relay-documentation/docs/vscode-extension.md

 In order to use the dedicated VSCode extension, you need to satisfy the following requirements:

 1. Using only ReScript syntax.
 The extension won't work for ReasonML syntax.
-2. Using `reason-relay >= 0.13.0`
+2. Using `rescript-relay >= 0.13.0`

 ### What does it do?

-The extension aims to make life using ReasonRelay as simple and efficient as possible.
+The extension aims to make life using RescriptRelay as simple and efficient as possible.
 There's a [full list of features available here](https://marketplace.visualstudio.com/items?itemName=GabrielNordeborn.vscode-rescript-relay), but let's take a brief tour of the most important ones:

 #### Running the Relay compiler for you